xaled/rq-chains/README.md

 # RQ Chains
-RQ Chains is a Python library that extends [RQ (Redis Queue)](https://python-rq.org/) with a publisher-subscriber model for job chains.
+RQ Chains is a tiny Python library that extends [RQ (Redis Queue)](https://python-rq.org/) with a publisher-subscriber model for job chains.
 It allows jobs to publish results to channels and other jobs to subscribe to these channels to receive the results.
 This enables the creation of chains of jobs where the output of one job is the input of the next.